 - Colyear v.
 Rolling Hills (2017) Complaint to the HOA about blocked views is protected speech.

 - Kulick v.
 Leisure Village (2018).
-Attorney letter to membership in response to newsletter by owner protected.
-(Unpublished)
+Attorney letter to membership in response to owner's newsletter is protected.

 Unsuccessful Anti-SLAPP Motions.